 He dedicates a whole chapter to identify potential solutions.
 Since the publication of the book in 2013, they have been widely discussed in the AI community on how to turn them into practical tools.
 Bostrom splits them into two groups: Capability Control and Motivation Selection, which I have tried to put in as much as possible in layman’s terms, just for the purpose of this article.

 How to Control the Capabilities of Superintelligence?

 Such sponsors will need to ensure that AI developers carry out the project in accordance with their needs.
-They would also want to ascertain that they understand their sponsors’ needs correctly and that the developed AI product, which may turn into Superintelligence will also understand and obey humans as expected.
+They would also want to ascertain that the developers understand their sponsors’ needs correctly and that the developed AI product, which may turn into Superintelligence, will also understand and obey humans as expected.
 Failure to address this problem could become an existential risk for Humanity.